-Supply chain management refers to how organizations manage the flow of their goods, including all the processes that are involved in transforming raw materials the organization consumes into finished products or services the organization offers.
-It includes the planning and management of the activities around sourcing, procurement, and conversion, as well as logistics management functions.
+Supply chain management refers to how organizations manage the flow of their goods, including all the processes involved in transforming raw materials the organization consumes into finished products or services the organization offers.
+It includes planning and managing, sourcing, procurement, conversion, and logistics.

-One of the main reasons companies implement global supply chain management strategies is to boost their competitive advantage.
-The benefits of extending supply chains, however, can increase the risk of quality, safety, business continuity, reputation, and more.
+One primary reason that companies implement a global supply chain management strategy is to boost their competitive advantage.
+That said, the globalization of supply chains can also increase the potential risks to quality, safety, business continuity, and reputation.
+Those issues need attention too.

-Every company regardless of industry is exposed to internal and external risks from supply chain disruption.
+Every company is exposed to both internal and external risk factors from supply chain disruption.

-Internal supply chain risks include those caused by:
+Internal supply chain risks include risk events caused by:

-- Not implementing proper cybersecurity policies and controls to protect against cyber attacks and data breaches
+- Failing to implement proper cybersecurity risk management policies and controls to protect against cyber-attacks and data breaches;

 - Not having the goods to meet customers’ needs.